Skip to content

 Currently, multiple policies are supported.
 These include:

-• always_sample: Sample all traces
+• always_sample: Samples all traces

-• numeric_attribute: Sample based on numeric attributes
+• numeric_attribute: Samples based on numeric attributes

-• rate_limiting: Sample based on rate limiting
+• rate_limiting: Samples based on rate.

 • test-composite-policy-1 = 50% of max_total_spans_per_second = 50 spans_per_second